Effective Date: April 14, 2003

 USE AND DISCLOSURE OF HEALTH INFORMATION

 The provisions of the Duke University Health Plan ("the Health Plan") are designed to protect the privacy of health information that it creates or receives about you that can identify you, called "protected health information".
 Protected health information includes information about your past, present or future health, the provision of health care to you, or your past, present, or future payment for the provision of health care.
 The Health Plan has established policies to protect the privacy of your protected health information.
-The Health Plan consists of Duke Select, Duke Basic, Duke Options, Blue Care, and Duke Plus medical benefits programs, the Health Care Reimbursement Account program, the Personal Assistance Service (PAS) program and the Employee Assistance Plans.
+The Health Plan consists of Duke Select, Duke Basic, Blue Care, Duke Options, Duke USA, and Duke Plus medical benefits programs; Express Scripts pharmaceutical benefits program; the Health Care Reimbursement Account program; the Personal Assistance Service (PAS) program and the Employee Assistance Plans.